Skip to main content

 const result = await response.json();

-Depending on your setup under sendAccessTokenThrough property it will whether setup the token as cookie, attach into the json response or do both (default behavior).
+Depending on your sendAccessTokenThrough configuration, the token will be set as a cookie, attached to the JSON response, or both (default behavior).

 Accessing Protected Endpoints